joelanman/nixon/README.md

 * `node nixon`

-Screenshots will be saved into a 'screenshots' folder.
+The example script will run , and screenshots will be saved into a 'screenshots' folder.

 ## Scripts

-Make a copy of `scripts/example.js`, for example `scripts/blog.js`
+Make a copy of `example-script.js`, for example `blog.js`

 You can now run this script: